ungarscool1/llama-web/README.md

 - MongoDB (for saving chats)
 - llama.cpp
 - a model of llama
-- Keycloak server (for authentication)
+- Keycloak server (for authentication / OPTIONAL)

 ### Getting the model